cdp-trial-patterns/data-in-motion/03_resize_image.md

     ![publish-a-flow-resize2.png](images/publish-a-flow-resize2.png)

-    Once the flow is published, make sure to copy the CRN of the published version (it will end by /v.1):
+    Once the flow is published, make sure to copy the CRN of the published version (it will end with /v.1):

     ![flow-crn2.png](images/flow-crn2.png)